mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 Notes:

 - The number of entities, populated by the tester user, is [limited by their role](10_environment_roles_tab.md#read-and-write-and-number-of-entities).
-- Populate they entity ID as populated in the source environment.
-For example, populate the Entities List by 1, 2 to extract Customers 1 and 2.
-The TDM execution process will [concatenate the required components](/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md) to each entity ID when building its LUI.
+- Populate the Entity ID as populated in the source environment.
+For example, populate the Entities List with 1, 2 to extract Customers 1 and 2.
+The TDM execution process  [concatenates the required components](/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md) to Each Entity ID when building its LUI.

 ## Request Parameters

-This tab is only displayed on a regular mode task, i.e. the **Entity Versioning** setting is unchecked.
+This tab is only displayed for a regular mode task, i.e. the **Entity Versioning** setting is unchecked.
 This tab holds the following **optional setting: Request Up to Date Entity**.

 By default, the Requested Up to Date Entity is unchecked.
-You can check this setting to [override the Sync mode] on the task level and set the Sync mode of the task execution to [Force](articles/14_sync_LU_instance/02_sync_modes.md).
+You can check this setting to [override the Sync mode] on a task level and set the Sync mode of the task execution to [Force](articles/14_sync_LU_instance/02_sync_modes.md).
 A tester can select this option only if their **Read** [role](10_environment_roles_tab.md#role-permissions) enables it.

 ## Execution Timing

-This is the last tab of the Task window and is available for all task types and modes.
+This is the last tab in the Task window and is available for all task types and modes.

-The following options are available  for the task execution:
+The following options are available for task execution:

-- **Execution by Request**: the default option
+- **Execution by Request**, the default option

-- **Scheduled execution**: set scheduling parameters to automatically execute the task based on the scheduling parameters.
-Note that a tester can select this option only is its role has a scheduling permission.
+- **Scheduled execution**, set scheduling parameters to automatically execute the task based on the scheduling parameters.
+Note that a tester can select this option only their  role has a scheduling permission.

 Click for more information about [TDM task scheduling](22_task_execution_timing_tab.md).